-In addition, you may need to observe day by day if everything’s hardware or software related is working fine.
+Also, you may need to observe day by day if everything's hardware or software related is working fine.
 Whatsoever, with all of the actions, you should be able to solve the problem out.

-By the way, Recoverit Mac data recovery tool helps you recover all kinds of files on Mac, even from an unbootable Mac.
+By the way, the Recoverit Mac data recovery tool helps you recover all kinds of files on Mac, even from an unbootable Mac.
 Go further and get the ways of recovering data from crashed Mac.